Devon Windsor: 2018–present

 In January 2018, Windsor made an appearance on the Lifetime show “Making a Model with Yolanda Hadid.”

 Windsor starred in her first television series, Model Squad which airs on E!
 Entertainment.

-In 2018, Windsor was featured in campaigns for Aritzia, Lucky Brand Jeans, Moroccan Oil, Casadei, Juicy Couture Oui Fragrance, Bjorn Borg, Elisabetta Franchi, and Zadig et Voltaire.
+In 2018, Windsor was featured in campaigns for Aritzia, Lucky Brand Jeans, Moroccanoil, Casadei, Juicy Couture Oui Fragrance, Björn Borg, Elisabetta Franchi, and Zadig et Voltaire.

 Windsor was featured in editorials and covers for L'Officiel Argentina, L'Officiel St. Barth, Numéro Tokyo, Elle Bulgaria, and D'Scene and shot editorials for Elle Middle East, Elle Russia, L'Officiel Argentina, Numéro Tokyo, and Vanity Fair Italy.

 Windsor is currently listed on the Models.com Money Girls List.
 She has been listed on this since 2016.
 She was also listed on the Maxim "Hot 100 List" for the 3rd year in a row.

 In summer 2019, Windsor launched her namesake swimwear line, Devon Windsor.

 Windsor's campaign and advertising work in 2019 included jobs for Vince Camuto, Ramy Brook, Bloomingdale's, Bulliony, Matalan, Peter Hahn, and Bal Harbour Shops.

-In 2019, Windsor was featured on the cover and in editorials for Elle Mexico, Ocean Drive Magazine, and Bal Harbour Magazine, and was in editorials for Numero Russia and Vogue Taiwan Beauty.
+In 2019, Windsor was featured on the cover and in editorials for Elle Mexico, Ocean Drive, and Bal Harbour, and was in editorials for Numero Russia and Vogue Taiwan Beauty.

+In 2025, Devon Windsor was included in class action lawsuit with two other influencers and Celsius Holdings, an energy drink company for failing to disclose the influencers’ financial relationship with the energy drink brand.